AMVijay/aws-learning/disaster-recovery/README.md

 * **CloudFront** - It needs to route the requests to both region as Active as Active.
     * To achieve this, CloudFront Origin configuration would have both region API Gateways by grouping them in Origin Group.
 * **DynamoDB** - It needs to sync both region data without any miss.
-    * To achieve this, need to configure DynamoDB tables Global Tables.
+    * To achieve this, need to configure DynamoDB tables as Global Tables to sync with other region.

+### Option 3 - Active / Passive - Solution Design

+Below is an example design with active - passive strategy.

+**Design Summary:**